SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/exercises/ex2/README.md

 | Scope Key | `scope` |
 | Scope | `API.invoke` |

 Access is granted if the caller presents either a valid OAuth scope (`API.invoke`) **or** a valid Developer Key.
+Other available modes includes
+- OAuth Scope
+- Developer Key
-Other available modes include requiring both, OAuth scope only, or Developer Key only.
+- OAuth Scope and Developer Key

 ### Extending the Policy Flow